neildeo05/camlbuild/README.md

 - [ ] Separate into different operating systems
 - [ ] Use Unix module rather that Sys for Linux and MacOS
   - Unix module allows capturing output
+- [ ] If a directory contains multiple subdirectories, build all file in the subdirectories
 - [ ] Add testing functionality
   - `hello.camltest` => contains expected output
   - `build.ml`       => contains toolchain